-Venor®GeM qEP utilizes quantitative, real-time PCR (qPCR).
-The kit can be performed with any type of real-time PCR cycler able to detect the fluorescence dyes FAM™ and HEX™.
-The protocol provided is preferred for fast and reliable screening of cell culture supernatants most applicable in research and development.
-The detection procedure can be performed within 3 hours.
+Venor®GeM qEP utilizes quantitative, real-time PCR (qPCR) for fast (ca. 3 h) and reliable screening of cell culture supernatants for mycoplasma contaminations.
+The kit can be used in combination with any type of real-time PCR cycler able to detect the fluorescence dyes FAM™ and HEX™.

 Type of PCR

 TaqMan® based qPCR Assay with FAM™ and HEX™ labeled probes

 Applicable in research and industry for the direct detection of Mollicutes (Mycoplasma, Acholeplasma, Spiroplasma) contaminations in cell cultures and biopharmaceuticals.
 Approved for testing according to EP 2.6.7 and JP G3.